 Multiple landing pages are the order of the day with offers designed to attract localized leads.
-Our team then targets specific audiences, and we drive traffic to the predetermined landing pages in our network.
+Our team then target specific audiences, and we drive traffic to the predetermined landing pages in our network.
 The leads are qualified using a series of questions to ensure that they are genuine leads.
 Once this has been determined we distribute the leads to the various dealers according to the prearranged agreement in place with any specific dealer.

 How Long Does It Take to See Results?

 In high population markets where the industry is competitive and search volumes are excessive, a high quantity of leads can be generated quickly.
-On the other hand, when it comes to low population areas, the search volume is too low.
+On the other hand, when it comes to low-population areas, the search volume is too low.
 Would this be a profitable venture or will there be excessive costs per lead?
 In any instance, the turnaround and response time of dealers must be on point to ensure that leads are converted to sales.
 Urgency is the key factor here and if a customer doesn’t receive help quickly enough, they will simply move onto the next dealer.

 The pros for implementing a pay-per-lead campaign far outweigh the cons, however, each situation is different and must be evaluated on its own merit.
 Some HVAC companies have a lot to gain from the initial outlay of paying for the leads.